sparkfun/SparkFun_Qwiic_Pulsed_Radar_Sensor_XM125/docs/flashing_firmware_xm125.md

-### Installing STM32CubeProgrammer

-Head over to STMicroelectronics, click on the **Get Software** button.
-This will scroll down to the bottom of the page.
-Select the STM32CubeProgrammer for your OS to install.
-After downloading, unzip the the STM32CubeProgrammer and click on the installer.
-Follow the prompts to install the software.

-<div style="text-align: center"><a href="https://www.st.com/en/development-tools/stm32cubeprog.html" class="md-button">Download the STM32Cube Programmer Here!</a></div>

 ### Downloading Firmware

 !!! note
     Arduino examples 1-5 with the default firmware (i.e. _i2c_presence_detector.bin_) that is loaded on the SparkFun Pulsed Coherent Radar Sensor - Acconeer XM125 (Qwiic).
 For Arduino examples 6-9, you will need to load the distance detection firmware (i.e. _i2c_distance_detector.bin_)

 Each application requires a specific firmware to be flashed on the XM125.
 By default, the presence detection firmware (i.e. _i2c_presence_detector.bin_) is loaded on the SparkFun Pulsed Coherent Radar Sensor - Acconeer XM125 (Qwiic).
 For users that are interested in loading other firmware, we recommend heading over Acconeer's developer site to download the latest firmware.
-At the time of writing, this should be located under **Developer Tools & Support** > **A121 Docs & Software** > **XM125 / XE125**> **Acconeer XM125 A121 (SDK for XM125)**.
+At the time of writing, this should be located under **Developer Tools & Support** > **A121 Docs & Software** > **XM125 / XE125** > **Acconeer XM125 A121 (SDK for XM125)**.

 <div style="text-align: center"><a href="https://developer.acconeer.com/home/a121-docs-software/xm125-xe125/" class="md-button">Download the XM125 Firmware!</a></div>